Brandon Sutter: Personal life

 Sutter is part of the venerable Sutter hockey family.
 He is the son of Brent Sutter, who coached him in junior with the Red Deer Rebels and Team Canada at the 2007 Super Series; Brent is a former head coach of the Calgary Flames.
 He has an older brother, Merrick, who currently serves as the Rebels' senior vice president, and a younger sister, Brooke.

-Sutter's cousin Brett was a teammate of his with the Rebels who was drafted two years ahead of him by the Calgary Flames, was the captain of the Charlotte Checkers—the Carolina Hurricanes' AHL affiliate—and currently plays in the Los Angeles Kings organization.
+Sutter's cousin Brett was a teammate of his with the Rebels who was drafted two years ahead of him by the Calgary Flames, and currently coaches in the American Hockey League.
 Another cousin, Brody, played for the WHL's Lethbridge Hurricanes and was drafted 193rd overall by Carolina in the 2011 draft.
-Brody currently plays with Vaasan Sport of the Finnish Liiga.
+Brody played professionally in the AHL as well as in Europe.

 As a result of his father's career, Sutter grew up in Huntington, New York, and Chicago, Illinois, before his family settled in Red Deer, Alberta, following Brent Sutter's purchase of the Red Deer Rebels organization.

 In March 2021, he was one of 21 Canucks players that contracted COVID-19 and is now considered a "long-hauler" experiencing post-COVID after effects which prevent him from training.
-Unlike Edmonton Oilers backup goalie Alex Stalock and defenceman Josh Archibald, Sutter does not suffer from myocarditis, a condition that causes heart inflammation associated with COVID-19.
+Unlike ex-Edmonton Oilers backup goalie Alex Stalock and forward Josh Archibald, Sutter does not suffer from myocarditis, a condition that causes heart inflammation associated with COVID-19.

+Sutter was known as "Flat Stanley" to his Penguins teammates, due to his thin frame.
+Flat Stanley is a children's book character who is squashed under a bulletin board and becomes flattened.
+He then mails himself around the world to have adventures.